 “What’s going on?” he asked, but Emily was already babbling, words tumbling out—clown, statue, moved, police.

-Mrs. Wilson, her hair in curlers, ushered them inside, her hands gentle but firm as she called 911.
-Clara was sobbing now, Ben silent but clinging to Emily’s leg, and Emily sank to the floor, the pain in her back a pulsing, living thing.
+Mrs. Wilson, her hair in curlers, brought them inside, her hands gentle but firm as she called 911.
+Clara was sobbing, Ben was silent but held onto Emily’s leg, and Emily sat down on the floor, the pain in her back throbbing.

 Chapter 5: The End?

-Sirens pierced the night, red and blue lights flashing across Maple Lane like a warning.
-Police cars and an ambulance crowded the street, their noise a stark contrast to the Harper house’s eerie silence.
+Sirens filled the night, red and blue lights flashing along Maple Lane.
+Police cars and an ambulance crowded the street, their noise breaking the Harper house’s eerie silence.

 Emily sat on the Wilsons’ porch, a paramedic kneeling beside her, pressing gauze to her back.